baharmon/3d-modeling-course/terrain-modeling.md

 Delete older layers since you've now combined them as one mosaic.
 Right click on layer title in your layers box > Delete.

+### Convert Vertical 'Z' Data From Meters to Feet
+You've reprojected your dataset into feet, but the process above only converts x and y data.
+You need to convert your vertical data, 'z' data separately so your data is correct.

+Customize > Extensions > Ensure Spatial Analyst is checked

+``Toolbox > Spatial Analyst Tools > Map Algebra > Raster calculator``

+Find your output folder, name it `elevation`

+Convert your NED data to feet:

+``Double click NED data * 3.28084 > OK``

+``Right Click on elevation layer > Properties > Symbology > select a new range of color values to display your data.``

+Type `Percent Clip`

+``Display Tab > Bilinear Interpolation (for continuous data) > OK``

 ... _remainder of this section is under development_

 ## 3D terrain modeling